extremenetworks/ExtremeScripting/Custome_Ansible_modules/README.md

 # Custome Ansible Modules

-a module collection provided form the community for Extreme Network products like Fabric Engine or XIQ-SE.
+a module collection provided from the community for Extreme Network products like Fabric Engine or XIQ-SE.

 ## Support